-We draw attention to Notes 2(d), 3(b), 3(j), 3(n), 15 and 16 to the financial statements.
+We draw attention to Notes 2(d), 3(b), 3(j), 3(n), 14 and 15 to the financial statements.
 The Entity performs impairment testing annually for goodwill and indefinite life intangible assets and, when circumstances indicate that there may be impairment.
-The Entity has recorded goodwill and indefinite life intangible assets of \$477,353 thousand and \$345,129 thousand.
+The Entity has determined two CGU groups, Meat Protein and Plant Protein.
+The Entity has recorded goodwill and indefinite life intangible assets of \$477,353 thousand and \$184,901 thousand.
 The Entity assesses impairment by comparing the recoverable amount of each of the indefinite life intangible assets or CGU groups to its carrying value.
 The recoverable amount is the higher of its value in use or fair value less costs to sell.
-The value in use is determined using a discounedt cash flow model.
+The value in use is determined using a discounted cash flow model.
 The fair value less costs to sell is the amount obtainable from the sale of an asset or CGU group in an arm's length transaction between knowledgeable, willing parties, less costs of disposals.
 The determination of each of these amounts is subject to estimation uncertainty.
-The Entity's significant assumptions include:
+The Entity's significant assumptions used to determine the recoverable amount of CGU groups and each indefinite life intangible asset include:

 - · future cash inflows and outflows;

-- terminal growth rates;
+- · terminal growth rates;

 - · discount rates; and

 - royalty rates in respect of indefinite life intangible assets.